-Today The Patrick C. Haley Mansion maintains a private event facility, The Haley Mansion – a place for festive celebrations.
+Today, The Patrick C. Haley Mansion maintains a private event facility, The Haley Mansion – a place for festive celebrations.
 The unique craftsmanship and original fixtures receive dutiful care to maintain their lasting beauty.
-The Mansion captures the ambiance of the turn of the century that many of us enjoy to this day and will continue to in the future.
+The Mansion captures the turn of the century ambiance that many of us enjoy to this day and will continue to in the future.

 The History of Patrick C. Haley